steven-kennedy/DIY-spincoater2/README.md

       c.
 Notes
             i.
 It seems like the calibration is not necessary every time the program is booted up.
 The sudden burst resulting from the                   0 to 179 signal jump could affect spreading results.
 2. Platform on SolidWorks and 3D printing
       a.
 The goal of this part was to create a spinning platform on which the sample would lie.
 The base of the platform attaches to         the hard drive by connection with the extra cylinder.
-The extra cylinder rests on the top of the spinning hard drive          base       and is bolted down to it at the holes.
+The extra cylinder rests on the top of the spinning hard drive          base       and is bolted down to it at the base's holes (pictures 4 and 5).
 The SolidWorks file for the base and extra cylinder can be found in the attachments.             (picture 2 gives a side-view of the setup green=platform, red=extra cylinder, black=base, blue=bolts).
       b.
 Future directions:
             i.
 Drill holes and complete setup of the base.
 3. Opening the hard drive